Mexican drug war: Poverty

 One of the main factors driving the Mexican drug war is widespread poverty.
 From 2004 to 2008, the portion of the population who received less than half of the median income rose from 17% to 21%, and the proportion of the population living in extreme or moderate poverty rose from 35% to 46% (52 million persons) between 2006 and 2010.

 Among the OECD countries, Mexico has the second-highest economic disparity between the extremely poor and the rich.
 The bottom ten percent in the income hierarchy has 1.36% of the country's resources, whereas the upper ten percent has almost 36%.
 The OECD also notes that Mexico's budgeted poverty alleviation and social development expenses are only about a third of the OECD average.

 In 2012, it was estimated that Mexican cartels employed over 450,000 people directly, and a further 3.2 million people's livelihoods depended on various parts of the drug trade.
 In cities such as Ciudad Juárez, up to 60% of the economy depended on illegal sources of income.
 As of 2023, an estimated 175,000 people are working for the cartels.
-The head of the U.S. drug enforcement reported that there are an estimated 45,000 members, associates, and brokers spread over more than 100 countries working under the Sinaloa cartel and the Jalisco New Generation cartel.
+The head of the U.S. Drug Enforcement Administration (DEA) reported that there are an estimated 45,000 members, associates, and brokers spread over more than 100 countries working under the Sinaloa cartel and the Jalisco New Generation cartel.

 Education

 A problem that goes hand in hand with poverty in Mexico is the level of schooling.
 In the 1960s, when Mexican narcotic smugglers started to smuggle drugs on a major scale, only 5.6% of the Mexican population had more than six years of schooling.

 More recently, researchers from the World Economic Forum have noted that despite the Mexican economy ranking 31st out of 134 economies for investment in education (5.3% of its GDP), as of 2009, the nation's primary education system is ranked only 116th, thereby suggesting "that the problem is not how much but rather how resources are invested".
-The WEF further explained: "The powerful teachers union, the SNTE, the largest labor union in Latin America, has been largely responsible for blocking reforms that would increase the quality of spending and help ensure equal access to education.".
+The WEF further explained: "The powerful teachers union, the SNTE, the largest labor union in Latin America, has been largely responsible for blocking reforms that would increase the quality of spending and help ensure equal access to education."

 Teachers in the Acapulco region were "extorted, kidnapped, and intimidated" by cartels, including death threats demanding money.
 They went on strike in 2011.